bitflate/bitflate.github.io/_posts/2019-08-08-how-cryptocurrencies-can-succeed.md

 author: Phuoc Do
 ---

+*Bitflate is a cryptocurrency with constant inflation of 7% per year.
+Its goal is to be a Medium of Exchange.*

 ### Elusive crypto revolution

 Ten years after the Bitcoin white paper introduction, cryptocurrencies have not gone mainstream.
 Crypto aficionados remain bullish that Bitcoin will take over the world financial system.
 They enforce their views on the world, remain a stubborn minority.
 They hope that their stubbornness will eventually prevail.